Most people will never wake up and say, “I think I’ll create a brand new piece of SaaS today!”

 We hope you can learn from our experience with HARO and add it to your marketing & SEO tactics.

 Every day, journalists submit requests for commentary—called “queries”—to the service.
 HARO then sends those queries via email to a huge list of people with various experiences.
-These sources, as they are called, can scan the list and respond to a journalist’s queries.
+These sources, as they are called, can quickly scan the list from the HARO email and respond to a journalist’s queries.

 Why should HARO be a part of your marketing strategy?